rsyncOSX/rsyncuidocs/content/en/docs/newandupdatetasks/Updatetasks.md

 categories = ["synchronize"]
 +++

-To update a task, select the task and then select the checkmark icon on the toolbar or press the Enter key, to write updates to storage.
+To update a task, select the task.
+Press the update button to write updates to storage.

 {{< figure src="/images/add/update.png" alt="" position="center" style="border-radius: 8px;" >}}